Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD-TERRAFORM.md

 ```

 > **Note** - The default path is `infra`.
 As we already have our `.bicep` resources defined there, we use a different path that we have to explicitly specify in the manifest.

+> **Note** Probably due to the nature of an alpha feature the JSON schema backing the `azure.yaml` file does not contain `terraform` as a valid value for the `provider` key.
+As this behavior is confusing we opened an issue for that (see [[Issue] Azure.yaml - terraform is not a valid value](https://github.com/Azure/azure-dev/issues/1925)).

 ### Infrastructure setup